Leader of Ethiopia's Oromo rebels predicts victory 'very soon'

 The OLA and its allies, the Tigray People's Liberation Front (TPLF), have claimed several victories in recent weeks, taking towns some 400 kilometres (250 miles) from the capital, and have not ruled out marching on Addis Ababa.

-Jaal said his fighters were even closer -- some 40 kilometres (25 miles) from the capital -- and had "never moved (back) an inch" from territory they controlled.
+Jaal said his fighters were even closer -- some 40 km from Addis -- and had "never moved (back) an inch" from territory they controlled.

-The government has rejected suggestions the rebels are within striking distance of Addis Ababa, but has ordered the capital to prepare to defend itself, while foreign embassies have withdrawn staff.
+The government has rejected suggestions the rebels are within striking distance of Addis Ababa, but has ordered the capital to prepare to defend itself.

-"While we are being tested on many fronts, our collective will to realize the path we have embarked upon has strengthened us," Abiy tweeted Monday, a day after tens of thousands marched in Addis Ababa in support of the government.
+"While we are being tested on many fronts, our collective will to realize the path we have embarked upon has strengthened us," Abiy said on Twitter Monday, a day after tens of thousands marched in Addis Ababa in support of the government.

 The threat of fresh rebel advances has spurred efforts by foreign envoys to broker a settlement to a conflict that has killed thousands and inflicted atrocities and starvation on civilians.